mdda/mdda.github.io/_posts/AI/2018-07-19-presentation-at-tensorflow.md

 a lightning talk by Hardeep Arora about doing face detection in the browser using TensorFlow.js.

 For my part,
-I gave a talk titled "Go Faster with float16", which explained some of the intricasies in training a model in a mixed-precision environment, such as might be used on a P100 or V100 GPU (if you want to use the float16 cores - or even the TensorCores - provided by these server-class Nvidia chips).
+I gave a talk titled "Go Faster with float16", which explained some of the intricacies in training a model in a mixed-precision environment, such as might be used on a P100 or V100 GPU (if you want to use the float16 cores - or even the TensorCores - provided by these server-class Nvidia chips).